-- None of our officers, directors or director nominees is required to commit his or her full time to our affairs. - The sponsor paid an aggregate of \$25,000 for 8,625,000 founder shares (1,125,000 of which are subject to proportional forfeiture in the event that the underwriters do not exercise their over-allotment option in full). - The sponsor has agreed to waive redemption rights with respect to any founder shares in connection with the consummation of our initial business combination and if we fail to consummate our initial business combination within 24 months after the closing of this offering.
-As a result, the founder shares, as well as the private placement warrants and working capital warrants, will be worthless if we do not complete our initial business combination within such applicable time period. - Our officers and directors may have or may acquire direct or indirect personal financial interests in our common stock or warrants, including an indirect financial interest in founder shares or in private placement warrants and working capital warrants, as well as direct or indirect interests in our public shares or public warrants. - The sponsor and our officers and directors will be reimbursed by us for out of pocket expenses incurred in connection with activities on our behalf, such as identifying potential target businesses and performing due diligence on suitable business combinations - The sponsor or any of our officers and directors may loan funds to us for working capital purposes and to fund transaction costs in connection with a business combination, which loans may be uncollectible if we fail to consummate our initial business combination within 24 months after the closing of this offering, and which loans can be converted at the option of the lender into warrants with a fixed exercise price that are not subject to redemption unless transferred other than to a permitted transferee.
+- None of our officers, directors or director nominees is required to commit his or her full time to our affairs. - The sponsor paid an aggregate of \$25,000 for 10,350,000 founder shares (1,350,000 of which are subject to proportional forfeiture in the event that the underwriters do not exercise their overallotment option in full). - The sponsor has agreed to waive redemption rights with respect to any founder shares in connection with the consummation of our initial business combination and if we fail to consummate our initial business combination within 24 months after the closing of this offering.
+As a result, the founder shares, as well as the private placement warrants and working capital warrants, will be worthless if we do not complete our initial business combination within such applicable time period. - Our officers and directors may have or may acquire direct or indirect personal financial interests in our common stock or warrants, including an indirect financial interest in founder shares or in private placement warrants and working capital warrants, as well as direct or indirect interests in our public shares or public warrants. - The sponsor and our officers and directors will be reimbursed by us for out of pocket expenses incurred in connection with activities on our behalf, such as identifying potential target businesses and performing due diligence on suitable business combinations

-- If the trust account is liquidated, including in the event that we fail to consummate our initial business combination within 24 months after the closing of this offering, the sponsor has agreed to indemnify us against certain claims to the extent that they may reduce the amounts in the trust account to an aggregate amount that is less than \$10.00 per public share, - Our officers, directors and director nominees may be offered or be denied opportunities to continue as an officer or director in connection with a particular business combination. - Our officers have agreed not to become a director or officer of any other blank check company that has publicly filed a registration statement with the SEC, until we enter into a definitive agreement with respect to an initial business combination.
+- The sponsor or any of our officers and directors may loan funds to us for working capital purposes and to fund transaction costs in connection with a business combination, which loans may be uncollectible if we fail to consummate our initial business combination within 24 months after the closing of this offering, and which loans can be converted at the option of the lender into warrants with a fixed exercise price that are not subject to redemption unless transferred other than to a permitted transferee. - If the trust account is liquidated, including in the event that we fail to consummate our initial business combination within 24 months after the closing of this offering, the sponsor has agreed to indemnify us against certain claims to the extent that they may reduce the amounts in the trust account to an aggregate amount that is less than \$10.00 per public share, - Our officers, directors and director nominees may be offered or be denied opportunities to continue as an officer or director in connection with a particular business combination.